Byont-Ventures/hackathon/Workshop-Preparation.md

 ## 3. Get some test ETH

 This step is recommended but optional because as you develop your NFT contract, it would also be nice to experience the deployment and interact with it on a real (test) network.

+**_Comment:_** (Maybe, firstly, you should mention that you have to pay to deploy your smart contract and for that experience there are testnets and you can acquire some testnet coins to get the deployment experience.
+Just it's a bit confusing as the chapter is called "Get some test ETH" and out of nowhere you start talking about the deployment process)

 Ethereum has several testing networks where you can get free ETH.
 This ETH (unfortunately) is not transferable to the mainnet, so it is solely for development purposes.
 We will use the Goerli test network since, at the time of writing, [Opensea](https://opensea.io/), an NFT marketplace, currently uses that.